Add To Favorites

 Discover the timeless beauty of Native American designs.
 This parfleche is so contemporary!

-Find historic and contemporary information about the cultures of one or more of the Native American Plains Indians including the Sioux, Crow, and Blackfoot.
-Learn about their homes, foods, everyday life, transportation, and tribal governance.
+Present historic and contemporary information about the cultures of one or more of the Native American Plains Indians including the Sioux, Crow, and Blackfoot to the class.
+Students will learn about their homes, foods, everyday life, transportation, and tribal governance.
 They used parfleches, or rawhide envelopes and boxes, to carry their belongings while following bison (often called buffalo) herds.
 What designs were common?
-Choose one or more of these distinctive patterns to duplicate on a replica of a parfleche.
+Have students choose one or more of these distinctive patterns to duplicate on a replica of a parfleche.

-Cover your work area with newspaper.
-Carefully separate four large brown paper grocery bags where they are glued together.
+Cover work area with recycled newspaper.
+Students carefully separate four large brown paper grocery bags where they are glued together.
 Measure and cut out four rectangles approximately 27 by 18 inches (69 by 46 cm) with Crayola® Scissors.
 Round the rectangle corners.

 Soak or spray the four sheets of paper with water.
 Gently crumple to squeeze out excess water.
 Use a Crayola Paint Brush or sponge to spread Crayola School Glue on each damp sheet.
 Layer one on top of the other, with print facing inward.
 Place heavy objects on top to flatten the bags.
 Dry.